kvamshiformlops/IMDB-Sentiment-analysis-using-Machine-Learning-Models/README.md

 ---

 ## Results
 Each algorithm's performance was evaluated based on metrics such as accuracy, precision, recall, and F1-score.
+Among the evaluated models, **Support Vector Machine (SVM)** demonstrated the best performance, achieving the highest overall metrics across all categories.
+Following SVM, **Logistic Regression** emerged as the second-best performer, showcasing robust and reliable results in terms of accuracy, precision, recall, and F1-score.

-Detailed results and visualizations are provided in the project notebook.
+Detailed results, along with visualizations highlighting the performance of these algorithms, are provided in the project notebook.
+These insights underline the effectiveness of SVM for sentiment analysis tasks while also establishing Logistic Regression as a competitive and efficient alternative.

 ---